vegaprotocol/specs/protocol/0082-ETHD-ethereum-data-source.md

 ### Protocol Upgrade

-1. Create / amend an external oracle data source and before it is enacted perform a protocol upgrade.
-The oracle data source should be enacted at the correct time after the upgrade (<a name="0082-ETHD-042" href="#0082-ETHD-042">0082-ETHD-042</a>)
-2. Create / amend an external oracle data source with enactment time that falls during a protocol upgrade.
-The oracle data source should be enacted immediately after the network is up after the protocol upgrade (<a name="0082-ETHD-043" href="#0082-ETHD-043">0082-ETHD-043</a>)
+1. Protocol upgrade should have no impact on a market using an ethereum oracle for settlement and/or termination (<a name="0082-ETHD-042" href="#0082-ETHD-042">0082-ETHD-042</a>)
-3. Phase 2 - Have a network running g with a mix of internal and external active and inactive oracles.
+2. Phase 2 - Have a network running with a markets with a mix of internal and ethereum oracles.
 Perform a protocol upgrade.
 Once the network is up , the state of the various oracles should be the same as before the protocol upgrade and either catch up all missed events or start processing new events based on config (<a name="0082-ETHD-044" href="#0082-ETHD-044">0082-ETHD-044</a>)

 ### Regression